Jabulani-N/atlas-machine_learning/supervised_learning/README.md

 # Supervised Learning

-This is Machine Learning "supervised" by a human.
+**Supervised Learning** is Machine Learning "supervised" by a human.

-The human will evaluate the accuracy of results.
+The human evaluates the accuracy of results.